Words by Hannah Little and Teresa Dillon

 A lot of activism around data privacy involves training individuals to protect themselves using online tools.
 This form of activism, while arguably empowering and useful, reinforces a model where everyone must be an expert to have protections for their privacy.

-Setting the scene: the fight for rights in the time of Brexit and Corona
+Setting the Scene: The Fight for Rights in the Time of Brexit and COVID-19

 Data rights laws protect us in relation to the collection, ownership and use of our personal data.
-They are there to protect us from governments, private companies and individuals abusing our data with everything from targeted advertisements, to biased algorithms and unwanted surveillance.
+They are there to protect us from governments, private companies, and individuals abusing our data: from targeted advertisements to biased algorithms and unwanted surveillance.
 However, in the soup of emerging technologies, Brexit and a global pandemic, data rights policy in the UK has reached a critical boiling point.
 Tech companies and data protection laws don’t always get on.
 Money can be made from personal data, creating a friction between the rights of individuals to own and control their data, and the businesses that might profit from that data.

-The opportunity to profit from data creates a conflict for our business-orientated government who is currently required to uphold GDPR – the General Data Protection Legislation – an EU law on data protection and privacy.
-With Brexit coming, new trade deals are being negotiated globally, including with the USA, and it looks like the measures in our free trade agreement with the US could include implications for how the internet is regulated in the UK as well as watered-down privacy protections to keep American tech giants happy.
+The opportunity to profit from data creates a conflict for our business-orientated government, which is currently required to uphold GDPR – the General Data Protection Legislation – an EU law on data protection and privacy.
+With Brexit coming, new trade deals are being negotiated globally, including with the USA.
+It looks like the measures in our free trade agreement with America could include implications for how the internet is regulated in the UK, as well as watered-down privacy protections to keep American tech giants happy.

-Evidence that our data protection laws may be in danger isn’t a new phenomenon – the UK’s data protection regulator, the Information Commissioner’s Office (ICO), have been lax in upholding complaints made about AdTech for sometime.
-But Brexit negotiations, plus the pandemic, has exacerbated their lack of regulation.
-From the first emergency measures, Matt Hancock hinted that data protection laws no longer applied in the state of emergency and the ICO essentially paused their regulation, leading to track and trace being rolled out without even having a legally-required Data Protection Impact Assessment.
+Evidence that our data protection laws may be in danger isn’t a new phenomenon.
+The UK’s data protection regulator, the Information Commissioner’s Office (ICO), have been lax in upholding complaints made about AdTech for sometime.
+But Brexit negotiations, plus the pandemic, have exacerbated their lack of regulation.
+From the first emergency measures, Matt Hancock hinted that data protection laws no longer applied in the state of emergency and the ICO essentially paused their regulation, leading to a track-and-trace system being rolled out without even having a legally-required Data Protection Impact Assessment.
 This lack of oversight has led to advocacy groups, such as Open Rights Group (ORG), rather than the regulator, challenging the government and private companies for breaking the law in recent months.